TelieChris/CRUD-Dapp/README.md

 # CRUD-Dapp
-CRUD Decentralization Application with Motoko on ICP
+CRUD Decentralization Application with Motoko on ICP.